-To recognize that the two Catalyst 6500 switches are now operating as a single VSS system, rename the switch hostname.
+Confirm that the two Catalyst 6500 switches are now operating as a single VSS system by using configuration mode to rename the switch hostname.

+'''

+VSS-Sw1(config) #hostname D6500-VSS

+D6500-VSS(config) #

+'''

-VSS-Sw1(config) #hostname 6500VSS 6500VSS(config) # Step 4: Configure dual-active detection mechanism.
+Step 4: Configure dual-active detection mechanism.

 A critical aspect of the Cisco Catalyst 6500 VSS 4T is the control plane and data plane operating models.
 From a control plane standpoint the VSS uses an active-standby operating model.
 This means that one supervisor becomes the active control plane for the entire VSS while the other supervisor becomes the standby.
 The control plane handles protocol operations like EIGRP peering, route table updates, and spanning tree BPDUs.
-On the dataplane side, both supervisors are actively forwarding traffic in an activeactive operating model.
+On the dataplane side, both supervisors are actively forwarding traffic in an active-active operating model.
 The VSL allows the supervisors to communicate and stay in synchronization.
 The VSS uses the Stateful Switchover (SSO) redundancy facility to keep the controlplane synchronized between the two supervisors.